John Dryden, "MacFlecknoe," "Annus Mirabilis," Criticism

 • What role does art have in that task today?

-2. "MacFlecknoe" plays with the epic conventions in a manner known as "mock heroic," in which high style and the typical poetic strategies of the epic are used to satirize far lower subjects than the hero's defense or destruction of a mighty city, or his reclamation of his birthright.
-Compare the poem's opening lines, as they evoke Flecknoe's past greatness (page 2100, ll.
-1-10), with Beowulf's opening lines on the Spear-Dane's mythic founder's great achievements (page 32, ll.
+3. "MacFlecknoe" plays with the epic conventions in a manner known as "mock heroic," in which high style and the typical poetic strategies of the epic are used to satirize far lower subjects than the hero's defense or destruction of a mighty city, or his reclamation of his birthright.
+Compare the poem's opening lines, as they evoke Flecknoe's past greatness (ll.
+1-10), with Beowulf's opening lines on the Spear-Dane's mythic founder's great achievements (ll.
 1-11).
 Dryden's poem also evokes the Roman historians of the Imperial Family by reference to Caesar Augustus, and he refers directly to Virgil's Aeneid in constructing MacFlecknoe's dubious "virtues."
 How might these English and Latin allusions affect Shadwell's claim to be Jonson's heir in the neoclassical line of poetic creation?

-5. In the excerpts chosen by the Norton editors, "Annus Mirabilis" concludes with a distinctly river- and ocean-oriented, naval view of London's place in the world.
+7. In the excerpts chosen by the Norton editors, "Annus Mirabilis" concludes with a distinctly river- and ocean-oriented, naval view of London's place in the world.
 Previous empires centered in Macedonia (Alexander) and Rome depended on armies and land-travel to conquer and maintain their colonies.
 The new European imperial powers conquered by means of sea-power, using navies to subdue and exploit distant cultures.
 How does the land-bound view of the world differ in its assumptions about stability and power from the ocean-bound view?
-Click here for a QuickTime video of the rotating Earth composed from weather satellite photographs.
-(University College of London, Geomatic Engineering)

 • How might you compare this with Sidney's view of the artist's position, and with Plato's?